Roderick Overman – Vocals & Percussion

 Mark says, “Have fun, support your local artists and see you on the dance floor!”

 Patrick Kolsch – Bass

 Patrick started playing bass in Germany sometime in the early 80’s.
-Listening to Motown and influenced by Soul, Funk, and Rock music of the time, he has written, recorded, and performed originals for many years. as well as playing and recording Funk and Soul groups in the Berlin area.
+Listening to Motown and influenced by Soul, Funk, and Rock music of the times, he has written, recorded, and performed originals for many years.
 Patrick moved to the Pacific Northwest a few years ago and has been playing around town in various bands, big bands and jazz ensembles.

 Frank Heye – Drums